-A WikiLeaks report leaked the news that Saudi princes throw parties boasting drugs, sex and alcohol.
+A WikiLeaks report stated that Saudi princes throw parties boasting drugs, sex and alcohol.
 The report had mentioned an underground Halloween party where prostitutes and liquor were present in abundance behind the heavily guarded villa gates.

 In addition, Mail Online had reported a prince holding a cocaine party in which escorts were brought in and where he had committed acts of homosexuality, which in Saudi Arabia is punishable by death.
 The prince is said to have molested three American housemaids in the party, but was exonerated of the charges due to ‘lack of evidence’.